spoddutur/spark-notes/rebroadcast_a_broadcast_variable.md

 ## Is this requirement only a relatively-common use-case?
 I believe that this is more than just being a relatively-common use-case in the world of `Machine Learning` applications or `Active Learning` systems.
 Let me illustrate the situations which will help us understand this necessity:
 - **Example1:** Consider a task of training k-means model given a set of data-points.
-After each iteration, one would want to update two things:
+After each iteration, one would want to have:
-  - Update cluster centroids with new centres.
+	- Cache cluster-centroids
-  - Reassign new cluster ids to input data-points based on new cluster centroids.
+	- Be able to update this cached centroids after each iteration
 - **Example2:** Similarly, consider another example of phrase mining which aims at extracting quality phrases from a text corpus.
 A streaming application that is trying to do phrase-mining would want to have:
 	- Cache of the `<mined-phrases, their-term-frequency>` across the worker nodes.
 	- Be able to update this cache as more phrases are mined.